floriandejonckheere/skeleton-ui/README.md

 # Skeleton UI

-A lightweight CSS toolkit built on [Skeleton](http://getskeleton.com/).
-It aims to provide simple to use responsive components that are not bloated with unnecessary features.
-This project replaces Skeleton Extras.
+A lightweight CSS UI framework built on [Skeleton](http://getskeleton.com/).
+It extends upon the beautiful and minimalist responsive CSS boilerplate by adding a plethora of components, with minimalist scripted interactions and animations.

-Currently there is no guarantee the toolkit will work on any browsers other than Firefox 37 and Chromium 42.

 [Demo](https://floriandejonckheere.be/skeleton-ui/)